stable-jack/protocol-contracts-v1/README.md

 # Stable Jack Protocol's Contracts
+Gm, these are the verified contracts of the v1 protocol.

+All addresses are in deployments/avalanche/Jack.sAVAX.json file.

+The deployment script is at scripts/deploy_Jack.ts

 Note: The contracts utilized by Stable Jack v1 Protocol are forked and modified from F(x) Protocol by Aladdin DAO.